merely-useful/py-rse/index.md

 $ mv ../data/chapter1.txt ../data/chapter2.txt .
 ```

-Recall that `..` refers to the parent directory (i.e. one above the current directory)
+Recall that `..` refers to the parent directory (i.e., one above the current directory)
 and that `.` refers to the current directory.

 ### Exercise \@ref(bash-basics-ex-renaming-files) {-}